Pop quiz: How much can you learn about someone by peeking at the recent social media ads they’ve been targeted with?

 That being said, publicists and PR agencies can get expensive.
 And when you’re just getting started, you may be able to land some initial wins for free.

 So here are 5 easy PR hacks you can implement or double-down on to start locking down the logos.

 I have an industry peer who was previously a national TV producer.
 I’ll never forget a time we were at a speaking engagement together; in her presentation, she prompted a room full of starry-eyed entrepreneurs with the following question:

 “Who here wants to be on Good Morning America?”
 (A popular morning TV show in the U.S.)

 Every hand went back down just as quickly as it had gone up.

 Her exercise illustrated an important point: Most entrepreneurs don’t watch or read the news.
 That’s okay, but it means that when you go to pitch, you need to do some research to know the outlet you’re pitching, what they cover, and how they deliver that information.

 #2: Research Potential Contacts (But Don’t Be A Stalker)

+If a publicist tells you they pitched you to 650 outlets this week… run away.
 Editors and producers can see right through stock pitches; your chances of placement are much better if you can get on a gatekeeper’s radar, then build some rapport over time.
 For example, if your company uses emerging A.I. technology, you’d want to

 - Research what journalists cover A.I. on a somewhat regular basis,